 B. Frequency of Surveys.
-For liquid hydrocarbon storage caverns, a sonar caliper survey, or other approved survey, shall be performed at least once every 5 years.
-At least once every 10 years a sonar caliper survey, or other approved survey, shall be performed that logs the roof of the cavern.
-For natural gas storage caverns, a sonar caliper survey, or other approved survey, shall be performed at least once every 5 years.
-At least once every 15 years a sonar caliper survey, or other approved survey, shall be performed that logs the roof of the cavern.
-For natural gas storage caverns engaging in simultaneous storage and salt solution-mining or washing, a sonar caliper survey, or other approved survey, shall be performed in accordance with this article or in accordance with LAC 43:XVII.3329, whichever requires the more frequent survey.
-For natural gas storage caverns of small size, stable configuration, and favorable positioning within the salt stock, the commissioner may approve partial sonar caliper surveys in fulfillment of the required surveys excepting the required survey at least once every 15 years to log the roof of the cavern.
+For liquid hydrocarbon storage caverns, a sonar caliper survey of the entire cavern, or other approved survey, shall be performed at least once every 5 years and must include horizontal shots beginning just below the deepest cemented casing shoe.
+At least once every 10 years a sonar caliper survey, or other approved survey, shall be performed that logs the roof of the cavern using uptilted shots.
+For natural gas storage caverns, a sonar caliper survey, or other approved survey, shall be performed at least once every 5 years and must include horizontal shots beginning just below the deepest cemented casing shoe.
+At least once every 15 years a sonar caliper survey, or other approved survey, shall be performed that logs the roof of the cavern using uptilted shots.
+For natural gas storage caverns engaging in simultaneous storage and salt solution mining or washing, a sonar caliper survey, or other approved survey, shall be performed in accordance with this article or in accordance with LAC 43:XVII.3329, whichever requires the more frequent survey.
+For storage caverns of a small size, stable configuration, and favorable positioning within the salt stock, the commissioner may approve partial sonar caliper surveys in fulfillment of the required surveys excepting the required survey at least once every 15 years to log the roof of the cavern.
 Additional surveys as specified by the Office of Conservation shall be performed for any of the following reasons regardless of frequency: